Tencent/tgfx/README.md

 ### Android Demo

 The android demo project requires the **Android NDK**.
 We recommend using the **19.2.5345600** version, which has been fully tested with the tgfx library.
-You can download it from [NDK Downloads](https://developer.android.com/ndk/downloads) or by Android Studio.
+If you open the project with Android Studio, it will automatically download the NDK during Gradle synchronization.
+Alternatively, you can download it from the [NDK Downloads](https://developer.android.com/ndk/downloads) page.

 If you choose to manually download the Android NDK, please extract it to the default location.
 On macOS, this would be：